-Lutalo, aka Lutalo Jones, is an indie rock musician based in Vermont; Cassandra Jenkins is an indie rock musician based in New York, whose latest record, My Life, My Destroyer, came out earlier this year.
+Lutalo, aka Lutalo Jones, is an indie rock musician based in Vermont; Cassandra Jenkins is an indie rock musician based in New York, whose latest record, My Light, My Destroyer, came out earlier this year.
 Lutalo’s record, The Academy, was just released last month via Winspear, so to celebrate, the two hopped on Zoom to catch up about it.

 — Annie Fell, Editor-in-chief, Talkhouse Music